 Present an artist talk at FAVA

 Submit application here.
-Deadline to submit for May/June residency is April 5 11:59PM MST.
+Deadline to submit for September/October residency is June 30th 11:59PM MST.

 Previous FAVA Visiting Artists have included Christina Battle and Matthew Rankin.